Purpose

 If you are using a fiscal agent/receiver, grant funds will be released to your fiscal receiver, who will then pay you.

-ALL GRANTEES are required to file a final report at the end of the grant period.
+ALL GRANTEES are required to submit a final report at the end of the grant period.
 The final report due date is stated in the grant contract.
 Failure to submit an accurate and complete final report by the due date will result in cancellation of the award and repayment of any funds received.
 SCAC will not fund applicants who have outstanding final reports.

-In addition, failure to file a complete Term Arts Education Project Final Report by the due date will result in a reduction of 15% to future grant awards.
+Failure to file a complete Term Arts Education Project Final Report by the due date will result in a reduction of 15% to future grant awards.

 We also highly recommend a visit to our Grants Coaching webpage, for

-Missed a group call or session?
+Did you miss a group call or session?
 Look for the video link to access a recording of that presentation.